microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/ediscovery-ediscoveryapioverview.md

 >
 > Currently, the eDiscovery APIs in Microsoft Graph only work with Advanced eDiscovery cases.

+The eDiscovery API is defined in the OData subnamespace, microsoft.graph.ediscovery.
+The API includes the following key entities.

 > [!CAUTION]
-> The eDiscovery APIs under eDiscovery subnamespace are being deprecated.
+> The eDiscovery APIs in eDiscovery subnamespace are deprecated.
 Please use the new [eDiscovery APIs under security](security-api-overview.md#ediscovery).

-The eDiscovery API is defined in the OData subnamespace, microsoft.graph.ediscovery.
-The API includes the following key entities.

 | Name | Type       | Use case |
 |:-|:-|:-|